Menu

 Also in Txoko para Todos: A Food Blog for All

-Donostia Foods Boquerones, white anchovy fillets, on slivers of toast and served on the red and gold Donostia Tinned Fish Dish.
+Donostia Foods Boquerones on slim slices of toast on the red Donostia Tinned Fish Dish.

 Read More